 1. China

-The Chinese government banned several global applications and websites, like Facebook and Google, within its territories.
+The Chinese government banned several global applications and websites within its territories, like Facebook and Google.
 But, using a VPN, a person can easily access banned apps and websites.
 Hence, to avoid that, the government has declared VPNs illegal.

 Still, a few VPN networks work within the country with permission from the government, but these VPNs are mainly for business purposes.
 As VPN services are strictly monitored in China, it is nearly impossible for any VPN service provider to operate within the province.